 Bluebells are followed by splashes of yellow in kidney vetch and bird’s-foot trefoil.
 Then starry whites of eyebright and chickweeds appear, with the pale pink spikes of the common spotted-orchid appearing in July and the purple haze of devil’s-bit scabious blossoming in late summer.

 Look out for the unmown areas across Castle Ward this summer designed to provide food and shelter for our native pollinators.
 Why not spent some time in our recently created ‘Broad Meadow’ where yellow rattle and common orchid are already beginning to flourish, and see also how many varieties of butterfly and bee species you can spot.
-Alternatively, come along and join our Ranger Team in some of their survey and monitoring tasks.

 White Park Bay and Giant’s Causeway are also home to species rich grasslands with a diverse range of wildflowers such as frog orchid, meadow cranesbill, devil’s-bit scabious, twayblade, meadow vetchling, harebell, kidney vetch, lady’s bedstraw, pyramidal orchid and the common spotted-orchid.